NicoEpler/Nico_Masters/Nico_Masters_Obsidian/Nico Masters/Drone Simulation nuc.md

-# To Change environment in Launch file and include QGC in startup (Not fully working yet)
+# To Change environment in .Launch file and include QGC in startup (Not fully working yet)

 1. Open SRC from VSCode.
 Located in following directory:
 ```Shell